-Cleaning the Regular Oven (non self-clean oven, some models)

-Make sure the oven is cool and that all control knobs are et OFF position.
+Cleaning the Manual Clean Oven (non self-clean oven, some models) Make sure the oven is cool and that all control knobs are et OFF position.
 Cleaning the oven is a lot easier when the door is removed.

-- 1. Remove the oven door; see under To Remove and Replace the Oven Door in this Owner's Guide. - 2.
+- 1. Remove the oven door; see under To Remove and Replace the Oven Door section. - 2.
 Empty the oven including the racks. - 3.
 You can wash the broiler pan, grid and racks in the kitchen sink. - 4.
 Clean oven lining thoroughly with soap and a wet cloth and wipe with a dry cloth.